dixitt5/maverick/README.md

 Maverick is a web3 Game Streaming and Community Tournament Platform that fosters a dynamic and sustainable economy for games and players.
 An innovative blockchain initiative that addresses the challenges faced by the GameFi sector by introducing a game live streaming platform with gated experiences, and seamless community tournament organization.

-## 🚀 Vision <a name = "vision"></a>

-Maverick's vision is to create an immersive, impartial and inclusive ecosystem for web3 gamers worldwide.